wp-plugins/wp-video-posts/readme.txt

     sudo /etc/init.d/httpd restart

 Q: I have ffmpeg on the server but encoding of the video doesn't work for me
 A: 1.
 Check what version of ffmpeg is installed.
-We usually recommend FFmpeg version 0.6.5 (currently, the latest stable) with the following configuration:
+We usually recommend the following configuration:

 configuration: --prefix=/usr --enable-gpl --enable-libopencore-amrnb --enable-libopencore-amrwb --enable-libx264 --enable-version3 --enable-libfaac